thetarby/django-auto-related/README.md

   - Build your query with the returned parameters
   - Your query is optimized

-Note that a SerializerMethodField which causes n+1 problem cannot be solved by AutoRelated since inspecting what is happening in a method field is really hard.
-To solve it you can still pass extra arguments to select or prefetch_related in queryset attribute of class based views.

 ## Requirements

 AutoRelated is developed and tested against;